AstroSplat: Physics-Based Gaussian Splatting for Rendering and Reconstruction of Small Celestial Bodies: Gaussian Splatting

 Conventional 3DGS \cite{kerbl2023gaussiansplatting} represents a scene with a set of ellipsoids containing learned parameters that are iteratively optimized to minimize the discrepancy between ground truth images and corresponding renders of the scene.
 2DGS \cite{huang20242dgs} adjusts the 3DGS method by removing a dimension of the Gaussian representation, such that each ellipsoid flattens into a planar ellipse.
 In doing so, this representation allows for better geometric reconstructions by encouraging the Gaussians to align with surfaces in the scene.
 To accomplish this, the 2DGS method utilizes 5 types of learned parameters: each Gaussian's mean $\textbf{p}_k$, scaling $\textbf{s}_k$, orientation $\textbf{q}_{\mathcal{\mathcal{WS}}_{k}}$, opacity $\alpha_k$, and spherical harmonic coefficients that encode the view-dependent appearance $\textbf{c}_k$.
 The index subscript $k$ is hereon dropped for conciseness.

-To begin, a set of $n$ Gaussians are initialized in some world frame $\mathcal{W}$, which are either derived from an initial sparse point cloud (e.g., from SfM) or simply randomized.
+To begin, a set of $n$ Gaussians, derived from an initial sparse point cloud (e.g., from SfM) or simply randomized, are initialized in some world frame $\mathcal{W}$.
 Each Gaussian has a locally defined frame, referred to as the local splat frame $\mathcal{S}$.
 The origin is at the Gaussian's center, and the x- and y-axes of this local splat frame are defined by the principal directions of the ellipse, $\textbf{t}_u$ and $\textbf{t}_v$.
 The third direction completes the right-hand rule $\textbf{t}_w=\textbf{t}_u\times\textbf{t}_v$, and this direction is, by construction, normal to the Gaussian plane itself.
 The local splat frame is also scaled along its $\textbf{t}_u$ and $\textbf{t}_v$ directions by the scalars $s_u$ and $s_v$.
 The basis vectors of the local splat frame are expressed in the world frame such that they define the rotation from local splat to world coordinates by applying the rotation $\textbf{R}_{\mathcal{WS}}= $.
 This work uses the passive representation of attitude \cite{christian2025,zanetti2019}.
 A quaternion encoding this rotation $\textbf{q}_{\mathcal{\mathcal{WS}}}$ represents the learned relative orientation of each Gaussian with respect to the world frame.
 The scaling $\textbf{s}$ is encoded in the matrix $\textbf{S}=\text{diag}([s_u,\ s_v,\ 0])$.
 Figure \ref{fig:2dgs-frames} provides a visual representation of these frames.

 For all transformations, points in a given frame will be represented by homogeneous coordinates, in which a one is appended as weight to each 3D coordinate representation.
 Let $\textbf{x}^\mathcal{S}= ^\top$ be the homogeneous coordinate for a point on a Gaussian expressed in its local splat frame.
 The third coordinate is zero due to the 2D nature of the Gaussian representation.
 In order to transform a point in this local splat frame to the 3D world frame, the following transformation is applied: